Superalgos/Superalgos/docs/pages/suite/suite-crypto-ecosystem-hierarchy.md

 ---
 title:  Crypto Ecosystem Hierarchy
-summary: "Hover your mouse over a node for a quick definition, and click for the details."
+summary: "The crypto ecosystem provides the tools to define which exchanges, which assets and which markets you wish to work with."
 sidebar: suite_sidebar
 permalink: suite-crypto-ecosystem-hierarchy.html
 toc: false
 ---

+{% include note.html content="Hover your mouse over a node for a tooltip definition, and click to get all the details." %}

 <table class='hierarchyTable'>
     <thead>